Erythema Annulare Centrifugum

 Histologic Findings

-A biopsy is helpful in confirming a diagnosis of erythema annulare centrifugum (EAC).
-Two histologic subtypes exist: deep and superficial.
+Two histologic subtypes of EAC exist: deep and superficial.
 In the classic or deep type, an intense, superficial and deep lymphocytic or lymphohistiocytic perivascular infiltrate in a coat-sleeve fashion is observed in the middle and lower dermis.
 No epidermal changes are observed.
 Clinically, these EAC lesions have indurated borders and are nonscaly and nonpruritic.

-In the superficial type of EAC, a more nonspecific perivascular lymphohistiocytic infiltrate about the superficial dermal vessels and edema of the papillary dermis is present.
+In the superficial type of EAC, a less specific perivascular lymphohistiocytic infiltrate about the superficial dermal vessels and edema of the papillary dermis are present.
 The epidermal changes of parakeratosis and spongiosis may be present.
 Clinically, these lesions have a scale, may be pruritic, and may have vesiculations.

 Medical Care